PHLAK/immich-compose/README.md

 Hardware Acceleration
 ---------------------

-To enable hardware acceleration for transcoding you can uncomment the relevant lines in `hardware-acceleration.yaml` based on your available hardware.
-Then run `docker compose up -d` to restart your containers.
+To enable hardware accelerated transcoding uncomment the relevant lines in `hardware-acceleration.ms.yaml` based on your available hardware.

+To enable hardware accelerated machine learning uncomment the relevant lines in `hardware-acceleration.ml.yaml` based on your available hardware.

+After making any changes to the above files you must run `docker compose up -d` to restart your containers.

 Configuration
 -------------